 This is potentially going to be the largest tax bill you’ll ever receive.
 Let’s say, for example, you’re single and your estate is worth £425,000.
 Take away the single person’s threshold value of £325,000 and currently your estate is left with an inheritance tax liability of 40% tax on £100,000.
 That’s a tax bill of £40,000, which is paid to the taxman before the balance of your estate is dealt with under the terms of your will.
 In short, your preferred beneficiaries wait for what’s left to be declared by your executor(s), but HMRC has received its cut.

 It doesn’t have to be like that.
 Tax planning is lawful and ethical to ensure your beneficiaries get the best deal they can.
 Perth Mortgage Centre can help you in this planning process, not least because HM Revenue and Customs practice and the law relating to taxation are complex and subject to individual circumstances and changes which cannot be foreseen.
 For example, if you are a partner in a professional practice, and you die while still working, then do you know whether the sum paid under any Shareholder/Partnership Protection policy is counted as part of your estate or not?
 (Not, as it happens, because it is paid directly from your business insurer to your business - the named beneficiary.)
 But this all needs to be identified, understood and planned for in your Will.

-INHERITANCE TAX PLANNING, WILL WRITING, TRUSTS AND TAXATION ARE NOT REGULATED BY THE FINANCIAL CONDUCT AUTHORITY.
+INHERITANCE TAX PLANNING, TRUSTS AND TAXATION ARE NOT REGULATED BY THE FINANCIAL CONDUCT AUTHORITY.